ePages-de/epages-docs/_posts/2016/2016-10-07-code-talks-2016-retrospective.md

 <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">Pures Entertainment <a href="https://twitter.com/hashtag/codetalkshh?src=hash">#codetalkshh</a> 🚀💯 <a href="https://t.co/V86LhW3qdU">pic.twitter.com/V86LhW3qdU</a></p>&mdash; Mathias D (@zaddo) <a href="https://twitter.com/zaddo/status/781407595202539521">29.
 September 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-The point Lars and Johann tried to make was that developers often choose technologies because they are interested to learn them and not by experience and profound knowledge.
+The point Lars and Johann tried to make was that developers often choose technologies because they are interested in learning them and not by experience and profound knowledge.
 This is a very selfish pattern for decision making.

 The sponsor often has different goals.